akshtshrma24/leetcodeLearning/problems/129tree.md

         return temp
 ```

-this one is easy, just go down the list appending the current number to curr_val and at the end just sum it
+this one is easy, just go down the list appending the current number to curr_val and at the end just sum